What are Carbohydrates?

 Carbohydrates also called saccharides or carbs are the most abundant organic compounds in nature that provide energy for our bodies.
 Carbohydrates primarily contain carbon, hydrogen, and oxygen in their structure.

-Carbohydrate is a polyhydroxy aldehydes or ketones or compounds which produce them on hydrolysis.
+A carbohydrate is a polyhydroxy aldehyde or ketone or compound produced by hydrolysis.
 Carbohydrates are mainly found in plant foods and occur in dairy products in the form of sugar called lactose.
 The term sugar is applied to carbohydrates soluble in water and sweet in taste.

 The food products bread, pasta, beans, potatoes, rice, and cereals contain a high level of carbohydrates that participate in a wide range of biological functions in our bodies.
 Carbohydrates or polysaccharides are important components of our bodies that are involved mainly in the development of the immune system, health disease, blood clotting, and reproduction.
 It also provides energy to control several biological functions.